mjkmike/MikeysLuas/README.md

 /horizonmode - if you wish to use Horizon Mode in LuAshitacast to be 100% horizon approved,
                you can then use this alias to manually trigger a handle default gear equip using a key press!
+/craftset - Equips your craftset.
+Please see set in gcincluderag to update
 ```

 ## Additional Commands for All Mage Jobs: